port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 1. After creating an action, it will appear under the [Self-service page](https://app.getport.io/self-serve).
 Find your new `Enrich service` action, and click on `Execute`.

-2. Choose a service from the dropdown, and choose a domain to assign it to, then click `Execute`:
+2. Choose a service from the dropdown, a domain to assign it to, and any values for its type and lifecycle, then click `Execute`:

 <img src='/img/guides/gitopsEnrichActionExecute.png' width='50%' />